snate/sieves_of_Eratosthenes/README.md

 # sieves_of_Eratosthenes
-Different implementations for the well-known "Sieve of Eratosthenes" problem
+Different implementations for the well-known "Sieve of Eratosthenes" algorithm